-There are two ways you can use the Energy Policy Simulator (EPS).
+There are two ways you can use the EPS.
 You may either install the required software and download the model to your own computer, or you can use the model via a web application interface on this site.
 This tutorial page discusses how to use the model via the web application interface.
-The online interface is powerful, user-friendly, and does not require you to install any software.
-However, the downloadable model offers considerably greater analysis capabilities.
-We recommend you get started by using the web interface, and if you require more advanced features (such as reporting outputs from additional variables, changing policy implementation schedules, performing batches of hundreds or thousands of runs via a script, or performing Monte Carlo sensitivity analyses), you may migrate to the downloadable version.
+The web interface is powerful, user-friendly, and does not require you to install any software.
+However, the downloadable model offers some additional features.
+We recommend you get started by using the web interface, and if you require advanced features (such as reporting outputs from variables not shown in the web interface, editing the model’s input data, performing batches of runs via a script, performing Monte Carlo sensitivity analyses, etc.), you may migrate to the downloadable version.

 Quick Start Walkthrough

-The remaining three Quick Start boxes highlight the policy scenario selector, the policy menu, and the output graph selector.
+The following three Quick Start boxes highlight the policy scenario selector, the policy menu, and the output graph selector.
 These features are all described in this tutorial (below).

-If you wish to re-play the Quick Start walkthrough in the future using the same web browser, you may do so by using an “incognito” or “private” browsing window, which causes the simulator to believe this is your first visit to the site using this browser.
+If you wish to re-play the Quick Start walkthrough in the future using the same web browser, you may do so by using an “incognito” or “private” browsing window, which causes the simulator to believe this is your first visit to the site.

 Output Graph and Output Graph Selector

-On the right-hand side of the window are a drop-down menu and a graph, as shown in the following screenshot:
+On the right-hand side of the window are two drop-down menus and a graph, as shown in the following screenshot:

 The graph also shows the U.S. 2025 emissions target, which was submitted to the U.N.
 Framework Convention on Climate Change as the United States’ Intended Nationally Determined Contribution (INDC) in 2015.
 This provides a reference point as well as a goal that users might try to hit as they design policy packages.